 When limits on nuclear weapons get public attention nowadays, the discussion generally focuses on the disintegration of this or that arms control agreement, and whether its diminishment or disappearance should or shouldn’t be lamented.
 So far, the Trump administration has lamented little, as many arms control and disarmament experts expressed alarm.

 The United States’ withdrawal from the landmark Intermediate-Range Nuclear Forces (INF) Treaty, its backing away from the Iran nuclear deal, and the impending lapse of New START – the treaty that limits US and Russian deployed strategic nuclear weapons – would indeed be worrisome enough, even considered in isolation from one another.
-Taken together, this broad erosion of the world’s infrastructure for controlling nuclear weapons arsenals was a major factor in the Bulletin’s decision to move the hands of its Doomsday Clock to 100 seconds from midnight – closer to the apocalypse than they have ever been.
+Taken together, this broad erosion of the world’s infrastructure for controlling nuclear weapons arsenals is part of what the Bulletin Science and Security Board recently called “a new willingness of political leaders to reject the negotiations and institutions that can protect civilization over the long term.”
+In fact, this erosion was a major factor in the board’s decision to move the hands of the Doomsday Clock just 100 seconds from midnight – closer to the apocalypse than they have ever been.

 The Bulletin elevates expert voices above the noise.
 But as an independent, nonprofit media organization, our operations depend on the support of readers like you.
 Help us continue to deliver quality journalism that holds leaders accountable.
 Your support of our work at any level is important.
 In return, we promise our coverage will be understandable, influential, vigilant, solution-oriented, and fair-minded.
 Together we can make a difference.